 A native of Mexico City, I acquired my culinary knowledge through family; first my grandmother, then my mother and now myself, strengthening my culinary vocation.
 Mexican cuisine constantly goes through interventions and reinterpretations.
 My passion stems from a celebration of inherited traditions.
 I prepare a few pre-Hispanic recipes that are still popular like Huazontle en chile pasilla (black pepper), Pork with Achiote (Mayan condiment), nopales, atole; recipes from the time of the Mexican Independence like Chiles en Nogada from Puebla, along with fish and seafood recipes with Veracruz style.
 I also include recipes which are my own invention to existing dishes like Chiles Anchos con Tres Quesos, as well as light vegetarian dishes and vegan dishes.

-My culinary experience has grown stronger in the years I have been cooking commercially in my restaurants in San Miguel de Allende and with the local cooking lessons that I conduct.
+My culinary experience has grown stronger during the years I have been cooking commercially in my restaurants in San Miguel de Allende, along with the local cooking classes that I conduct.
 I truly enjoy creating new concepts in organic Mexican cuisine.”

 – Chef Gaby Green -